cstook/LTspice.jl/README.md

 In this example parameter x is the voltage accross a 5 Ohm resistor and measurment y is the current throught the resistor.

-Create an instance of LTspiceSimulation.
+Create an instance of LTspiceSimulation!.

 ```
 using LTspice